RAF Regiment: Post-war

 King George VI became Air Commodore-in-Chief of the regiment in 1947.
 He later decided to present his king's colour in 1952, on the 10th anniversary of the RAF Regiment's founding.
 The king, however, died around this time and Queen Elizabeth II instead presented the Queen's Colour a year later.

 The unilateral declaration of independence by Rhodesia in November 1965 necessitated support to Zambia, which desperately needed air defence.
 In a rapid response, Javelin fighters were deployed and an RAF Regiment squadron was also deployed from the United Kingdom to provide ground defence.
 The agility of the Regiment was demonstrated in its ability to embark 51 Squadron RAF Regiment in six hours from the call to deploy.
 At the eastern end of the Empire, flights from RAF Regiment squadrons based in Singapore deployed to Hong Kong in 1968 to help maintain security and confidence.
 The RAF Regiment continued to be involved in Hong Kong into the mid-1970s providing protection at both RAF Kai Tak and at the radar station at Tai Mo Shan.

 In 1974, the Rapier surface-to-air missile system entered service with the RAF Regiment, and equipped four squadrons protecting four RAF airfields in Germany.
 Detachments from the German Rapier Squadrons, particularly from RAF Gutersloh, deployed to San Carlos beach-head during the Falklands conflict to provide anti-aircraft cover.

-Light armoured squadrons, equipped with FV101 Scorpion and FV107 Scimitar light tracked vehicles continued to be operated into the 1980s.
-Also from the 1980s units such as 19 Squadron were equipped with Rapier and tasked with defending USAF airbases such as RAF Upper Heyford.
+Light armoured squadrons, equipped with FV101 Scorpion and FV107 Scimitar light tracked vehicles, continued to be operated into the 1980s.
+Also from the 1980s, units such as 19 Squadron were equipped with Rapier and tasked with defending USAF airbases such as RAF Upper Heyford.

+Four RAF Regiment personnel were killed by the IRA, all in 1988 and 1989 - one killed by hostile fire in Northern Ireland, the rest by snipers or car bombs in Europe.